I've often wondered

 jerk!"

-we all have some different views about the play.
+So we all have some different views about the play.
 That's good.
 Now

 I'll get back to some more lecture and maybe we can all get a little